HyphaeDesignLab/lidar-data-scraper/README.md

 ## Scrape Indeces

-`scrape-projects.sh "all"` will scrape indeces:
+`scrape-index.sh "all"` will scrape indeces:
 *
 * of all USGS projects (index is saved to `projects/_index/current/index.txt`)
 * of all subprojects within each project (index is saved to `projects/<project_name>/_index/current/index.txt`; subprojects are just subdirectories under `projects/<project_name>/*`)